Select from the following services

 Spend time with a furry friend

-Yes, you have permission to hug all the dogs, cats and bunnies you wish.
+With many of us getting a covid-pet, know that you have permission to hug all the dogs, cats and bunnies you wish.
 Petting and cuddling a fluffy friend gives you warm ‘n’ fuzzies, quite literally.

 Tune into (instrumental) music